guidebooks to paris cemeteries

 Relying on the expertise and invaluable assistance of local Paris cemetery expert Marie Beleyme, Keister's latest guide provides the traveler with an easy-to-use guide to the major Paris cemeteries.
 While one hopes to eventually see separate English-language guides to the Paris Big Three (Père-Lachaise, Montparnasse and Montmartre), for the time being this work must be the English-language resource of record.

 Garden of Stone: A Guide to 101 Incredible Sculptures in Père-Lachaise Cemetery (2012) by Steve Soper.
 A collection of photos of 101 of my favorite pieces of sculpture designed to inspire and tempt the photographer.
 Arranged by division, the location of each sculpture is also identified on a handy map.
-Also available as an eBook.
 Purchase a copy here.

 Père-Lachaise: Elysium as Real Estate (1973) by Frederick Brown.
 The only other notable book in English on Paris cemeteries in English, it is not in fact a guidebook as such but nevertheless a fascinating intellectual study of Père-Lachaise Cemetery.
 It is quite dated and out of print.
 Purchase a used copy on amazon.